 Read more about Addressing Racism and Discrimination in BC’s Health System

+Cultural Safety is an outcome based on respectful engagement that recognizes and strives to address power imbalances inherent in the healthcare system.
+It results in an environment free of racism and discrimination, where people feel safe when receiving health care.
 Cultural Humility is a life-long process of reflection to understand individual and systemic biases and to develop and maintain respectful processes and relationships based on mutual trust.
-Cultural humility involves humbly acknowledging oneself as a life-long learner when it comes to understanding another’s experience.
+Cultural humility involves humbly acknowledging oneself as a life-long learner when it comes to understanding another’s experience. |

 Released in December 2020, the report “In Plain Sight: Addressing Indigenous-specific Racism and Discrimination in B.C Health Care” found that the majority of Indigenous people in BC have encountered racism and discrimination within our health care system, whether as a patient or a health care worker.
 Indigenous respondents described experiencing stereotyping, unacceptable personal interactions and poorer quality of care, as well as noting that they do not feel safe when accessing health care services and interacting with health providers.